Trekking in the old days

 Classic boat trip to Chiang Rai

-The third day we descended to a very picturesque Akha village where we arrived in the early afternoon.
+On the third day, we descended to a very picturesque Akha village, where we arrived early afternoon.
 After lunch, there was time to explore the village.
 In the evening, our guide took us to an Akha house to meet the family.
-The next morning it was a hike of less than two hours to a Thai village near Chiang Rai where cars were waiting to bring us back to Chiang Mai.
-We always stopped at Charin Garden Resort, which was a real treat for everyone after having spent days in the jungle.
+The following day it was a hike of fewer than two hours to a Thai village near Chiang Rai, where cars were waiting to bring us back to Chiang Mai.
+We always stopped at Charin Garden Resort, which was a real treat for everyone after spending days in the jungle.
+Their pastries are out of this world!
 Charin is still a regular stop if I travel to or from Chiang Rai.
-Their pastries are out of this world!

 Chiang Rai trekking

 The Chiang Rai trekking was one of the highlights of the trip for most guests.
 As a tour leader, I enjoyed it, although four days was quite long.
-It was also a very intense group experience.
-There were always a few incidents or tensions and conflicts within the group.
-Great memories, though.
-Nowadays few tourists embark on a four day Chiang Rai trekking.
+It was also a very intense group experience as there were always a few incidents or tensions and conflicts within the group.
+Despite this, I have great memories of these trekkings.
+Nowadays, few tourists embark on a four-day Chiang Rai trekking.
 Two days is the norm.
-Elephants have disappeared from almost all trekking routes which is good.
+Elephants have disappeared from almost all trekking routes which is a good thing.

 Please read my story about the trekking I made to Doi Bo in 2017.